allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 - 3-value node Tree, which has **10** levels

+Values from a single node make a page.
+In the example above, each page consists of three values.
+A page is a set of values placed on a disk next to each other, so the database may reach the whole page at once with one sequential read.

 And how does it refer to the reality?
 [Postgres page size is 8kB](https://www.postgresql.org/docs/current/storage-toast.html#:~:text=PostgreSQL%20uses%20a%20fixed%20page,tuples%20to%20span%20multiple%20pages.).
 Let’s assume that 20% is for metadata, so it’s 6kB left.